 Are fallen arches a real foot problem, or just a label for chronically sore feet?

-“Flat feet can be present at birth, or develop over decades of walking, running and overall time spent on the feet, especially on hard surfaces in the workplace,” says Dr. Oware.
+Foot and ankle surgeon Robert Warkala, DPM, says fallen arches, or flat feet, are a legitimate medical condition affecting five percent of Americans.
+“Flat feet can be present at birth, or develop over decades of walking, running and overall time spent on the feet, especially on hard surfaces in the workplace,” says Dr. Warkala.

-Dr. Oware says treatments may include modified activity, stretching exercises, custom molded orthotics and non-steroidal anti-inflammatory medications.
+Dr. Warkala says treatments may include modifying of limiting activities, stretching exercises, custom shoe inserts and non-steroidal anti-inflammatory medications.
 If those techniques don’t work, he says a variety of surgical procedures may be considered to relieve pain and improve foot function.